UbiquityRobotics/learn2/docs/ez_map/ez_map_guide.rst

    Currently, the robot does **NOT** perform global initial localization, so it should be positioned and oriented near the map's starting point/origin for best results.

-**INCOMING GLOBAL TRIGGER VIDEO CONTENT**
+..
+TODO: Add the global trigger video tutorial here.

+**Coming soon:** global trigger step-by-step video tutorial.

 Next Steps
 ##########

+To contribute to EZ-Map or customize it for your own configuration, reach out to us at `Ubiquity Robotics support <support@ubiquityrobotics.com>`_.

+..
+TODO: Uncomment this when the advanced guide is out.

+..
 To contribute to EZ-Map or customize it for your own configurations, continue to the advanced guide:

+..
 See :doc:`./ez_map_advanced`.